appbaseio/reactive-manual/content/docs/base-components/ReactiveComponent.md

 Let's suppose - we are building an e-commerce store for cars which displays a list of cars and 5 popular car brands in tabs UI as the user selects a tab the result gets updated with the cars of selected brand.
 Now if the user wants to select other brand from tab, the results should be updated to new selected brand.
 In this case, `ReactiveComponent` can be used with `defaultQuery` to achieve the desired behavior easily.

-We can then use the given ReactiveComponent to be watched by the result component (via `react` prop) to avail the desired brand based filtering for the results.
+After selecting value from `ReactiveComponent` we will need to update result component with items satisfying the value, to achieve this we can take use of `react` prop.
+You can read more about the prop [here](/advanced/react.html).

 Check demo [here](https://codesandbox.io/s/7zrj740oj6).